 The DART area itself is housed in a series of tents: The office tent for information and trouble shooting assistance, the workshop tent, the DART community sleep tent and the living room, a comfortable hangout for visiting, playing games, etc.

 DART has wheelchair-accessible showers with a limited amount of hot water.
-DART womyn who are able, we ask that you use the general showers nearest to DART.
+If you are able, we ask that you use the general showers nearest to DART.

 Water and Ice

 We have ample clean, safe drinking water.
 You do not need to bring your own water.
 Please bring a cooler for storing medicine and other essential items.
-Ice is available for purchase at the General Store.
+Ice is available for purchase at the Country (General) Store.

 Electricity is available for medical needs only and can only be run from a Festival electrical source directly into a medical device (e.g. re-charging wheelchair batteries or running medical equipment) and will be monitored.
 All other devices such as iPods, cell phones, laptops, and games will be unplugged.
 Please bring 50 feet of outdoor electrical cord to recharge equipment overnight at the nearest electrical board.